Marketplace Recipe: Vendors Example

 1curl 'http://localhost:9000/vendors/orders' \2-H 'Authorization: Bearer {token}'

-Make sure to replace the {token} with the vendor admin’s token.
+Make sure to replace the {token} with the vendor admin’s authentication token.

 You’ll receive in the response the orders of the vendor created in the previous step.